elwoodberry/semitect-mailchimp/README.md

 5. Add to app.js, look to see if the port is in use, if it is kill it and start the new stuff.

 # Completed Tasks
 1. 11/02/2017 - Mobile UI vs Desktop UI - The columns are not stacking.
-   [ **Solution** ] BootStrap4 stacking columns from desktop to mobile.
+   1. [ **Solution** ] BootStrap4 stacking columns from desktop to mobile.
 Current work around is to use 12 columns at all times to force them to stack.
 Ideally I want 12 columns on mobile and 6/6 columns for desktop.
+   2. [ **Solution** ] Changed media queries to increase the size of the UI when below 768px.

 2. 11/02/2017 - Remove SimpleStrips and use External IP

 # Road Blocks